kyma-project/community/sig-and-wg/sig-core/proposals/odata-support.md

 - Current registration of API will be the same with inlined API specification (inline version has higher priority).
 - Registration of API with `specUrl` will be added.
 If spec is not given, the API definition will be downloaded from specUrl.
 - API registration will have a additional optional field type, where user will be able to mark API as OData one.
 Type can be stored in tags field which are already part of the RE CRD.
 - If the type is not provided and there is no `spec` or `specUrl` given, the Metadata service will do a lookup to the API URL/$metadata and automatically set the API type to OData one.
+OData registration will not have specification fields.
 - OData specification will be stored in Minio.

 ### API snippet